 Since 2021, New Zealand has been building a regulatory framework also for e-cigarettes.
 This means that e-cigarettes are subject to an 18-year age limit, require registration and systematic feedback on health effects to health authorities.
 Not unlike the system in the EU, the UK and Sweden.
 But it also meant restrictions on flavourings and that e-cigarettes could not be sold anywhere or anyhow.

-"For example, ordinary shops are not allowed to sell anything other than closed systems with a maximum nicotine content of 20mg/ml.
-They may also only be flavoured with tobacco and menthol flavours.
-However, specialist shops, those who derive their main income from vejp products, are allowed to sell all flavours and devices as well as slightly higher nicotine levels".
+“For example, regular shops are not allowed to sell anything other than closed systems with a maximum nicotine content of 20mg/ml.
+They can also only be flavoured with tobacco and menthol flavours.
+Specialist shops, those whose main income is from vejp products, are allowed to sell all flavours and devices and slightly higher nicotine levels.
 Ben Youdan.

 High uptake among young people